Promoting, supporting and encouraging the study of the United States since 1955

 “Monticello allows educators to reframe and rethink what it is that we give to students in our classrooms”

-For more information about the Institute see: www.monticello.org/barringer
+Find out more information about the Institute.

 The successful applicant will be required to share their experiences and relevant teaching materials on the BAAS website for school teachers.